jclds139/jclds139.github.io/content/publication/chang-etal-2024-poster-abstract/index.md

 ---
-title: 'Poster Abstract: Listen and Then Sense: Vibration-based Sports Crowd Monitoring by Pre-training with Public Audio Datasets'
+title: 'Poster Abstract: Listen and Then Sense: Vibration-Based Sports Crowd Monitoring by Pre-Training with Public Audio Datasets'

 # Authors
 # A YAML list of author names